commercialhaskell/stack/CONTRIBUTING.md

 that code with a dependency on the version of Cabal that ships with the specified GHC compiler.
 Each release of Stack will normally aim to support all versions of GHC and the Cabal package in Stackage LTS Haskell snapshots published within seven years of the release.

-For example, snapshot LTS Haskell 13.0, published on 23 December 2018, was the first LTS Haskell snapshot to provide GHC 8.6.3 which comes with `base-4.12.0.0` and `Cabal-2.4.0.1`.
-Normally, until, at least, 23 December 2025, Stack releases would aim to support the immediate predecessor, GHC 8.4.4 and `base-4.11.1.0`, `Cabal-2.2.0.1` and Haddock 2.20.0.
+For example, snapshot LTS Haskell 15.0, published on 16 February 2020, was the first LTS Haskell snapshot to provide GHC 8.8.2 which comes with `base-4.13.0.0` and `Cabal-3.0.1.0`.
+Normally, until, at least, 16 February 2027, Stack releases would aim to support the immediate predecessor, GHC 8.6.5 and `base-4.12.0.0`, `Cabal-2.4.0.1` and Haddock 2.22.0.

+Stack 3.11.1 in fact supports GHC 8.4.1 and `base-4.11.0.0` and `Cabal-2.2.0.0`.

 When a version of the Stack executable actually ceases to support a version of GHC and `Cabal`, that should be recorded in Stack's